Compare the best cashback credit cards

 • Residential status.
 Most credit cards require cardholders to be permanent UK residents.

 • Minimum income.
 The minimum income requirement will vary between cards.
 Some providers don’t require you to have any guaranteed yearly income at all.
-Some providers will specify simply that you must have a regular income, and some will require a minimum household income.
+Others will simply state that you must have a regular income, and some will require a minimum household income.

 • Credit history.
-Most UK credit card issuers require applicants to have a good credit history, although there are cards available for those with poorer credit ratings.
+Most cashback credit cards require applicants to have a good credit history.

 Necessary documents and information